This text is replaced by the Flash movie.

 - When you Grout make sure you work the grout down in between the tiles good, if you get void spots it will crack.

-- Make sure you select the right tile for where you are using it, some tiles are for walls some are for walls
+- Make sure you select the right tile for where you are using it, some tiles are for walls some are for walls or floors.

 - Put a sealer on your Tile and Grout, keeps it cleaner longer.